alpdenizz/Portfolio/README.md

-# Portfolio
-This repository describes my portfolio of engineering experiences

 ## Smart-ID Reverse Engineering
 Reverse-engineered the Smart-ID APK, replicated its functionality and developed some web services to simulate the Smart-ID authentication using Python